tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

             if (r.salesorders.Count != 0)
             {
                 var replyToConversation = context.MakeMessage();
+                List<CardImage> cardImages = new List<CardImage>();
+                //the products associated with the order number return from CRM........ cardImages.Add(new CardImage(url: "https://rfpicdemo.blob.core.windows.net/rfdemo/AS-APRON-1L.jpg"));
                 if (r.salesorders[0].new_shippingstatus.ToString() == "Pending")
                 {
                     HeroCard replyCard = new HeroCard()
                     {
                         Title = "Order Status",
+                        Images = cardImages,
                         Subtitle = "Status of your order " + result.Entities[0].Entity + " is " + r.salesorders[0].new_shippingstatus.ToString(),
                         Text = "Your order will be shipped soon.
 Notification email will be sent to you once shipped."
                     };
                     replyToConversation.Attachments.Add(replyCard.ToAttachment());
+                }
+                else
+                {
+                    HeroCard replyCard = new HeroCard()
+                    {
+                        Title = "Order Status",
+                        Images = cardImages,
+                        Subtitle = $"Status of your order {result.Entities[0].Entity} is {r.salesorders[0].new_shippingstatus.ToString()}.",
+                        Text = "Your order is shipped.
+Please check your email."
+                    };
+                    replyToConversation.Attachments.Add(replyCard.ToAttachment());
+                }
+                await context.PostAsync(replyToConversation);
+            }
+            else
+            {
+                var message1 = context.MakeMessage();
+                message1.Text = "Cannot find order";
+                await context.PostAsync(message1);
+            }
-                } else {.........
+        }
 ```

-For the above CRM connection, we did play around logicApp's Dynamic CRM 365 (on-line) conector initially but find that its always use another cached authencicated token if the PC previously authenicated another credential.
-Thus its very confusing when we 1st treid to add the CoreMinderCRM URL as its always taken another credential
+For the above CRM connection, we did play around logicApp's Dynamic CRM 365 (on-line) connector initially but find that logicApp always use another cached authencicated token if the PC previously other credential.
+Thus its very confusing when we 1st tried to add the CoreMinderCRM URL as its always taken another credential.

 ![LogicApp Logon Fail] ({{site.baseurl}}/images/CoreMinderImages/LogicAppCRMLogOnFailAsUsingDXCRMNoCRMUrlEnterOption.JPG}})

-So we decide to use Azure Function and using Dynamic CRM's low-level interaction and wrapper methods instead which can work with both Dynamic 365 on permises and on-line.
+Anyway, we decided to use Azure Function with Dynamic CRM's low-level interaction and wrapper methods instead as its can work with both Dynamic 365 on permises and on-line.
 But when migrating the code, it take quite an effort to figure out all the nuget package dependencies and also specific version.
-E.g. you need to add additional "Microsoft.IdentityModel.Clients.ActiveDirectory" nuget package cause our scenario is connecting to on-permises Dynamic 365 using Active Directory as Auth Type which you would not need to if using the XRM dll etc.  During the hack, we try to completely move all the CRM/XRM dlls by calling [**external assemblies reference**](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-csharp#referencing-external-assemblies) in Azure Functions but got complaint with "Not Found". so we focus back on resolivng the nuget packages and eventually got all dependencies sort out and aldo help from adding [**TraceListener**](http://crmtipoftheday.com/2017/01/05/tracing-with-xrm-tooling-in-azure-functions/) for the XRM connector logs on Azure Function.
+E.g. you need to add additional "Microsoft.IdentityModel.Clients.ActiveDirectory" nuget package cause our scenario is connecting to on-permises Dynamic 365 which use Active Directory as Auth Type.
+And you would not need to, if using the XRM dll etc.  During the hack, we try to completely move all the CRM/XRM dlls by [**referencing external assemblies **](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-csharp#referencing-external-assemblies) in Azure Functions but got complaint with "Not Found".
+So we focus back on resolivng the nuget packages and eventually got all dependencies sort out and also help from adding [**TraceListener**](http://crmtipoftheday.com/2017/01/05/tracing-with-xrm-tooling-in-azure-functions/) for the XRM connector logs on Azure Function.
+In additon, we also observered lately that Azure Function URL will return "404" as its somehow not able to take the default Host Keys?
+But if replacing the masterhost key will get it work!
+Need Azure Function product team to investigate.

-This is the Azure Function that connect to Dynamic CRM to retrive the order status
+This is the Azure Function that connect to Dynamic CRM (on-permises) to retrive the order status
 ```
 #r "System.Data"
+#load ".\ToolingListener.csx"

+using System;
+using System.Data;
 using System.Net;
+using System.Diagnostics;
+using Newtonsoft.Json;

 using Microsoft.Crm.Sdk;
 using Microsoft.Xrm.Sdk;
 using Microsoft.Xrm.Sdk.Query;
+using Microsoft.Xrm.Client;
+using Microsoft.Xrm.Client.Services;
 using Microsoft.Xrm.Tooling.Connector;

+//using Microsoft.Xrm.Tooling.CrmConnectControl;

-using System.Data;
+using Microsoft.Xrm.Sdk.Deployment;
-using Newtonsoft.Json;
+using Microsoft.IdentityModel.Clients.ActiveDirectory;

 public static async Task<HttpResponseMessage> Run(HttpRequestMessage req, TraceWriter log) {
     log.Info("C# HTTP trigger function processed a request.");

+    TraceControlSettings.TraceLevel = SourceLevels.All;
+    TraceControlSettings.AddTraceListener(new Toolinglistener("Microsoft.Xrm.Tooling.Connector", log));

     // parse query parameter
     string orderID = req.GetQueryNameValuePairs()